the Luxury Watch market has a strong track record

 global BRANDS HAVE SUPPLY DRIVEN GROWTH

-Luxury watches attract a unique set of shoppers, who can become repeat customers, spanning age and income groups.
+Luxury watches attract a set of shoppers who can become repeat clients, spanning age, income groups and genders.

-Store design, marketing and customer service of the Group appeals to a broad demographic audience.
+Showroom design, location, marketing and client service of the Group appeal to a broad demographic audience.

 continuous PRODUCT INNOVATION and advancement